 Are there any limitations?

 Yes.
-You can only set up a custom SPF and DKIM configuration if you are in control of the domain which your emails are coming from.
-If your reply to address is set as something like a Gmail.com, Yahoo.com or Outlook.com email address you will not be able to add or modify the DNS records for that domain, as you do not own it.
-To take advantage of this feature you must be sending email from a custom domain that you are able to change the DNS records for.
+You can only set up a custom SPF and DKIM configuration if you are in control of the domain from which your emails are coming.
+If your reply-to address is set as something like a Gmail.com, Yahoo.com, or Outlook.com email address you will not be able to add or modify the DNS records for that domain, as you do not own it.
+To take advantage of this feature you must be sending emails from a custom domain that you are able to change the DNS records for.
 Or, just continue to use the default Curated SPF/DKIM configuration.